-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate
+- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (2 members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - Defined roles and responsibilities for school staff

+- Risk assessments - DBS/barred list checks for parents/carers where appropriate

-6.7 Looked After Children
+6.8 Looked After Children (LAC)

 Our Headteacher and our Designated Teacher (DT) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
-The Headteacher and DT also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The Headteacher and the DSL also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.